mkotsovoulou/ods6001a/labs/lab1_1/README.md

 ### Check Your Code

-Run your code using the `test_lab1_1.py` to evaluate the correctness of your code using my predefined `unitests`, but be sure to test it yourself before that...
+Run your code using the `test_lab1_1.py` to evaluate the correctness of your code using my predefined `unit tests`, but be sure to test it yourself before that...